Secure CheckoutPersonal information is secured with SSL technology.

 27. The Future of Tree Kangaroo Conservation and Science

-Tree Kangaroos: Science and Conservation, a volume in the Biodiversity of the World: Conservation from Genes to Landscapes series, provides an overview of tree kangaroos as a species and their relationship with humans.
-This exciting, interdisciplinary work on tree kangaroo science and conservation is divided into six major sections: (1) Tree kangaroo evolution, genetics, taxonomy, ecology and behavior, (2) Current and emerging threats, (3) Conservation programs in Australia and New Guinea, with an emphasis on human aspects, (4) The role of zoos in conservation, (5) Techniques and technologies of study, and (6) How to keep tree kangaroos and their landscape healthy.
+Tree Kangaroos: Science and Conservation, a volume in the Biodiversity of the World: Conservation from Genes to Landscapes series, provides an overview of tree kangaroo species and their relationship with humans.
+This exciting, interdisciplinary work on tree kangaroo science and conservation is divided into six major sections: (1) tree kangaroo evolution, genetics, taxonomy, ecology, behavior, and conservation status; (2) current and emerging threats to the species; (3) conservation programs in Australia and New Guinea with an emphasis on the human aspect of conservation; (4) the role of zoos in conservation solutions; (5) techniques and technologies to study this elusive marsupial; and (6) what is needed to keep tree kangaroos and their landscapes healthy in the future.

 The series on Biodiversity of the World: Conservation from Genes to Landscapes includes titles focused on specific species or taxa across disciplinary boundaries and spatial scales—from genes to landscapes.
 Volumes are edited and written by prominent scholars and practitioners to illuminate and advance biodiversity science and conservation.

 Tree kangaroo scholars and practitioners in the fields of conservation biology, zoology, genetics, behavior, captive breeding, and wildlife and habitat management; decision makers in governments within tree kangaroo range states and countries; and academics and students, practitioners, managers, and other professionals around the world involved in conservation science

 - No. of pages: